topazus/marqov/doc/cxx/overview.rst

 .. uml:: marqov.puml

-In this diagram solid lines are used to denote interfaces that are used, whereas dotted lines are used to denote interfaces that are exposed.
+In this diagram solid lines are used to denote interfaces that are used, whereas dotted lines are used to denote implementors of interfaces.
 The parts closest to the user are :doc:`MARQOV::Core <core>` , which binds everything together, and :doc:`MARQOV::Scheduler <scheduler>` which enables parallelism and, if multiple simulations are scheduled, parallel tempering between these simulations.